loggy01/alpharing/README.md

 1. **Accept FASTAs**:

-   In this step, AlphaRING accepts two FASTAs: a monomeric wild-type protein and a counterpart variant differing by a single residue.
+   In this step, AlphaRING accepts two FASTAs: a monomeric wild-type protein and a counterpart missense variant differing by a single residue.

 2. **Predict structures**:

    In this step, AlphaFold2 is used to predict the structure of the wild-type and variant protein.
-The best model of each is relaxed and extracted.
+The best model of each is relaxed and used going forward.

 3. **Generate residue interaction networks (RINs)**